ecoderP/AWS-Projects/Build a virtual private cloud/READ ME.md

 [029]: img/static%20web%20hosting-2.png "Title"

-![Create bucket][001]

 ## Project Overview
 In this project, I created a Virtual Private Cloud (VPC) on AWS using AWS Command Line Interface (CLI).
-I have kept the scope of this project simple, the primary aim was to demonstrate the use of the AWS CLI to build a virtual private cloud on AWS instead of using the AWS Management console.
+I have kept the scope of this project simple, the primary aim was to demonstrate the use of the AWS CLI to build a virtual private cloud, and lunch instances, on AWS instead of using the AWS Management console.
 In this project, I will:
 1. Create an Amazon VPC
-2. Create a public subnet
+2. Create public subnets
+3. Enable auto-assign ipv4 for public subnet
-3. Create an internet gateway
+4. Create an internet gateway

-create VPC
-create public subnet
-enable auto-assign ipv4 for public subnet create an internet gateway create route table and add routes associate route table with subnet create ACL associate acl with subnet create network group

-Repeat for private subnet
-provision services
+5. Create route tables and add routes
+6. Associate route table with subnets
+5. Create ACLs and network group
+6. Lunch EC2 instances in each subnet

+All CLI commands used in this project can be found in the codes section of this documentation.

 ## Architecture Diagrams